google/eng-practices/review/reviewer/speed.md

 ## Emergencies

-There are also [emergencies](../emergencies.md) where CLs must pass through the _whole_ review process very quickly, and where the quality guidelines would be relaxed.
+There are also [emergencies](../emergencies.md) where PRs must pass through the _whole_ review process very quickly, and where the quality guidelines would be relaxed.
 However, please see [What Is An Emergency?](../emergencies.md#what) for a description of which situations actually qualify as emergencies and which